-Renting is an established business practice which was around since the introduction of private property.
-It got a solid footing after the introduction of public transportation during industrialization and urbanization.
-In the recent years, this market is undergoing a substantial transformation.
+Renting is an established business practice that has been around since the introduction of private property.
+It got a solid footing after introducing public transportation during industrialization and urbanization.
+In recent years, this market has been undergoing a substantial transformation.
 Internet increased the availability of information, while modern listing platforms enhanced the transparency and accountability of the industry.
-Real estate agents and brokers still control the large segment of the market, but the situation is prompt to change.
+Real estate agents and brokers still control the large market segment, but the situation is prompt to change.
 Let’s review the milestone of the industry development to get a comprehensive picture.

 Property Renting History

-Property renting existed since the transition from feudalism.
-Nevertheless, it was mostly estates rented for commercial purposes or urban residential rentals for merchants and bourgeois.
-Majority of the people resided in the rural areas and lived as homesteaders.
+Property renting has existed since the transition from feudalism.
+Nevertheless, it was primarily estates rented for commercial purposes or urban residential rentals for merchants and bourgeois.
+The majority of the people resided in the rural areas and lived as homesteaders.
 Residential renting was an informal and unregulated market.
-The real rise of this practices began with industrialization and rapid urbanizations.
-Initially, people settled on the outskirts of cities in the poorly managed slums.
-Urban residents did not rent a place, they just built a small shack on the vacant slot of land and moved in.
+The natural rise of these practices began with industrialization and rapid urbanizations.
+Initially, people settled on the outskirts of cities in poorly managed slums.
+Urban residents did not rent a place.
+They just built a small shack on the vacant land slot and moved in.

 In the New World, everything started to change with the introduction of the planned communities in the early 19th century.
-They emerged primarily due to massive construction of the railroads.
-First planned communities were railroad suburbs.
-Steam railroad lines facilitated the development of notorious New York City suburbs such as New Rochelle, Yonkers and White Plains.
-However, renters were only a small fraction of the suburban population.
-Those suburbs were populated by the wealthy, who worked in the city core.
+They emerged primarily due to the massive construction of the railroads.
+The first planned communities were railroad suburbs.
+Steam railroad lines facilitated the development of notorious New York City suburbs such as New Rochelle, Yonkers, and White Plains.
+However, renters were only a tiny fraction of the suburban population.
+The wealthy, who worked in the city core, populated those suburbs.
 They prefer to live in the bucolics estates and socialize in the country clubs.

 Renting Grew With Public Transport

-The population of renters skyrocketed with the emergence of first public transit system – streetcars.
-Initially, there were horsecars lines, which were later replaced by cable cars and trams.
+The population of renters skyrocketed with the emergence of the first public transit system – streetcars.
+There were horsecars lines, which were later replaced by cable cars and trams.
 Streetcar suburbs mostly hosted blue-collar workers who worked in manufacturing.
 In contrast to railroad suburbs, which formed small residential pockets around the station, streetcar suburbs comprised continuous corridors extending outward from the urban core.
-Those neighborhoods had a first large-scale infrastructure with shops, groceries, drug stores built close to the intersection of major streetcar lines.
+Those neighborhoods had a first large-scale infrastructure with shops, groceries, drug stores built close to the intersection of significant streetcar lines.

-Unlike slums with no legal ownership, construction of those neighborhoods was sanctioned by the city, so the property rights were guaranteed.
+Unlike slums with no legal ownership, the city sanctioned the construction of those neighborhoods, so property rights were guaranteed.
 Investors securуly poured money into those areas to construct tenements for rent.
-The mass migration of low-income workers into this suburban quarters sustained the demand for rentals.
+The mass migration of low-income workers into these suburban quarters sustained the demand for rentals.

-Rentals were the main type of urban dwelling for decades.
-However, in the US they went out of fashion after the New Deal policies introduced under president Roosevelt.
+Rentals were the primary type of urban-dwelling for decades.
+However, they went out of fashion in the US after the New Deal policies were introduced under president Roosevelt.
 Fannie Mae and Freddie Mac, government-sponsored enterprises, inflated the secondary mortgage markets.
-That increased amount of money available for lending making mortgages cheap and accessible.
-Additionally, automobile use has significantly increased.
-The middle-class family started to migrate to their own single-families homes in more distant suburbs.
-Public transit use declined and street-car neighborhoods died out.
+That increased amount of money available for lending made mortgages cheap and accessible.
+Additionally, automobile use has increased dramatically.
+The middle-class family migrated to their own single-families homes in more distant suburbs.
+Public transit use declined, and streetcar neighborhoods died out.

-Popular return to renting in the US happened in the 2000’s, specifically after subprime mortgage crisis and the housing bubble.
+Popular return to renting in the US happened in the 2000s, specifically after the subprime mortgage crisis and the housing bubble.
 Slow economic recovery curbed the opportunities for new home purchases.
-The unstable job market and high mobility of the workforce made renting popular once again.
-Nevertheless, the economy slowly recovered and by 2017 returned to pre-crisis level.
-The rate of foreclosure and underwater mortgages returned to traditional levels.
-The housing prices recovered in major cities.
-Yet the traditional aspiration of owning a home lost its popularity.
+The unstable job market and high mobility of the workforce made renting popular.
+Nevertheless, the economy slowly recovered and, by 2017 returned to the pre-crisis level.
+The rate of foreclosure and underwater mortgages returned to traditional classes.
+The housing prices recovered in significant cities.
+Yet the conventional aspiration of owning a home lost its popularity.

-According to Sarah Strochak, a research fellow in Urban Institute: “The number of households in the US is continuously increasing, but with growth in owner-occupied units stagnating, almost all the housing demand in recent years has been filled by rental units.”
+Sarah Strochak, a research fellow in Urban Institute says, “The number of households in the US is continuously increasing, but with growth in owner-occupied units stagnating, almost all the housing demand in recent years has been filled by rental units.”

 Millennials Attracted To Urban Living

 Millennials are leading this trend.
 They are no longer attracted to suburban living and secluded family residences.
-Younger generation looks for a vibrant culture of the city, with the high concentration of entertainment venues, theaters, and restaurants.
+The younger generation looks for the city’s vibrant culture, with a high concentration of entertainment venues, theaters, and restaurants.
 This trend caused new types of development – urban villages.
-Those neighborhoods are high-rise, pedestrian friendly and locate in the close to proximity to the Downtown and major employees.
+Those neighborhoods are high-rise, pedestrian-friendly, and located close to the Downtown and major employees.